walker182/TriggerDecoupling/README.md

-## The Official Implementation of The Paper "Trigger Decoupling-based Backdoor Defense for Pretrained Language Models"
+## The Official Implementation for The Paper "Trigger Decoupling-based Backdoor Defense for Pretrained Language Models"

-## Attention
+## Attention ❗❗
 Only a part of the code is available at the moment.
-We will make the full code publicly available once the paper's blind review process is completed.
+We will make the full code publicly available after the paper's blind review.